 • U16 Girls

-The Northern Region representative 15 aside rugby season typically runs from late July to late September, with a Sevens tournament in November.
+The Northern Region 15-aside representative rugby season typically runs from early August to late September.
+A Sevens tournament is held in late November.

 The Northern Region Rugby Council is an incorporated society and receives funding from NZ Rugby in the form of an annual grant to distribute to the PU’s to operate their teams.